euske/fgyama/README.md

 # FGyama

-FGyama, or Flow Graph yama is a dataflow graph extractor for Java.
+FGyama, or Flow Graph yama is a dataflow graph extractor for Java source code.

 ## Prerequisites: